 Who is Vincent Chin?

 Vincent Chin was a 27-year-old Chinese-American raised in Metro Detroit.
-A week before his wedding, Read the rest of this entry »
+A week before his wedding, Continue reading “why everyone needs to know vincent chin”

 Welcome to the month of June.
 Did you know that May is considered Asian Pacific Heritage Month.
 Don’t worry: most folks don’t know or care either.
 Honestly, I don’t like the idea of designating a month but I understand the motivation behind the month of May since it has historical important to Asian American history.
 I wasn’t going to share anything until I saw these two commercials in less than 10 minutes this weekend and I nearly puked.
 My point:

 To begin with, there aren’t that many healthy images of Asians on visible expressions of culture including TV and Hollywood.
 But why do folks have to keep perpetuating these stereotypes?
 I’m tempted to swear but I’ve already met my quota for the year.

 Don’t understand where I’m coming from?
 Watch these three videos.
 They are only 15 seconds, 30 seconds, and 2:27 minutes.
 Prejudice and stereotypes are everywhere.
 And Asians aren’t the only ones and I may be biased but seriously?

 #1 – Wendy’s Commerical.
 The bowlcut?
 Huh?
 What is the point?
 Continue reading “i am more than a stereotype”

 Update: Miley Cyrus [Hannah Montana] is still very young.
 No need to slam her for her slanted eyes photos but we should slam the slanted eyes gestures.
 Why?
 Because we don’t want 50 million teens around the world to think that slanting your eyes is affectionate.
 Nothing is more scary that a Hannah Montana with 16,000 fans slitting their eyes.
 Right?